Returns: individuals returns: short tax returns

 - Be signed by the correct person

-All forms SA200 should initially be sent to the HMRC Team at TCO Netherton to capture using ADC.
+All forms SA200 should be sent to Self Assessment, HM Revenue and Customs, BX9 1LZ on the same day to capture using RDC.

-Note: In some cases returns will be received in a local office and will have to be forwarded to Netherton.
+Note: In some cases returns will be received in a local office and will have to be forwarded to BX9 1LZ .
 The local office should stamp it with the date of receipt.

-Those returns which require no further action will be captured using Automated Data Capture.
-Note: Certain returns will be processed through ADC but fail to complete, for example as a result of arithmetical errors.
+Those returns which require no further action will be captured using Rapid Data Capture.
+Note: Certain returns will be processed through RDC but fail to complete, for example as a result of arithmetical errors.
 These are part captured and added to the ‘Short Tax Return Rejections’ Work List for the office with processing responsibility to fully capture.

-However, after review, certain returns will not be processed initially through ADC but will be passed to the HMRC Team at TCO Netherton for further action.
+However, after review, certain returns will not be processed initially through RDC but will be passed to Self Assessment, HM Revenue and Customs, BX9 1LZ (in-house team) for further action.

-The following circumstances will apply for returns to be passed to the HMRC Team at TCO Netherton
+The following circumstances will apply for returns to be passed to Self Assessment, HM Revenue and Customs, BX9 1LZ

 - The return has not been signed